-Beck and Verticchio (2018) recruited participants and assigned them to one of two groups, either a gratitude journaling and counseling journaling.
+Beck and Verticchio (2018) recruited participants and assigned them to one of two groups: gratitude journaling or counseling journaling.
 They aimed to determine which type of journaling had the most significant effect on the scores of the Self-Compassion Scale.

-However, these results could be interpreted tentatively, because (1) the sample sizes are small, (2) the results have not been replicated yet, and (3) the two groups differ significantly from each other before the intervention took place (suggesting that the two groups are not actually comparable).
+However, these results should be interpreted tentatively, because (1) the sample sizes are small, (2) the results have not been replicated yet, and (3) the two groups differed significantly from each other before the intervention took place (suggesting that the two groups are not actually comparable).

 In published manuscripts where journaling was included in the mindfulness interventions, most have used a gratitude journal format.